-When you need to update your personal information that is on your current Ontario drivers’ license, you can do so without paying a fee.
+When you need to update the personal information that is on your current Ontario drivers’ license, you can do so without paying a fee.
 Only your address can be changed online, for other types of information require you must go to a ServiveOntario location or a DriveTest location to have them changed.
 If you want to change your legal name, your date of birth, your height, your sex designation, you need to visit a ServiceOntario location.

 When you want to change any condition or restriction on your license, for instance, you need to wear corrective lenses or glasses, you must go to a DriveTest Center and pass any required test.
 Remember to bring your current driver’s license and any supporting documentation necessary for the specific change when you go to the OntarioService because they are required for any change of information.

 When my license was suspended?

 - Complete all programs and court processes to clear the suspension of your driver’s license

 - 1 to 3 years: you are required to take a vision test

 - 10+ years: you must finish the entire Graduated Licensing Program from the very beginning as if you were a new driver

 If your license was not suspended for non-medical reasons, you will also be required to pay a charge.
 Regardless of the cause, you must pay any expenses associated with any examinations you are required to take.